jacobchausse/portfolioViewer/README.md

 # portfolioViewer
- Python porgram to view and monitor stocks
+ Python program to view and monitor stocks